Cooling a Qubit using n Others: A Set of Inequalities

 \paragraph*{Finding the disordered populations.}Turning our attention to the general problem, imagine a qubit with gap $\omega$ at temperature $\beta_S$ as our system $S$ and $n$-qubits at temperature $\beta_M$ with an energetic gap structure $\Gamma = (\gamma_1, \gamma_2, \dots, \gamma_n)$ such that $\gamma_i \leq \gamma_{i+1} ~ \forall~i \in \{1,N\}$, as the machine $M$ in this cooling scenario.
 The system and machine have the initial joint state

 where $\mathcal{Z}_{S} = (1 + e^{-\beta_S \omega})$ and $\mathcal{Z}_{M} = \prod^{n}_{j = 1}(1+e^{-\beta_M \gamma_j})$.
-As before, any TLP $\ket{0_S i_M} \leftrightarrow \ket{0_s j_M}$ on $\tau_S \otimes \tau_M$ that an agent performs is cooling on $S$ if their associated populations satisfy $e^{-\beta_M i_M \cdot \Gamma} < e^{-(\beta_S\omega + \beta_M j_M \cdot \Gamma)}$.
+As before, any TLP $\ket{0_S i_M} \leftrightarrow \ket{1_s j_M}$ on $\tau_S \otimes \tau_M$ that an agent performs is cooling on $S$ if their associated populations satisfy $e^{-\beta_M i_M \cdot \Gamma} < e^{-(\beta_S\omega + \beta_M j_M \cdot \Gamma)}$.
 This implies that any pair of energy eigenkets in the $SM$ Hilbert space that cool down $S$ when permuted must satisfy

 that is the difference in energy associated with this exchange must be greater than $\frac{T_M}{T_S}\omega$.
+In this case we say that the populations of the eigenkets $\ket{0_Si_M}$ and $\ket{1_Sj_M}$ are disordered.
 To find the TLP's needed for performing optimal cooling, one can then consider the strategy of iteratively swapping the largest populations $\ket{1_S j_M}$ with the smallest populations $\ket{0_S i_M}$, as in the example above.
 Conveniently, in the general case this can be achieved by always considering the TLP's $\ket{0_S i_M} \leftrightarrow \ket{1_S i_M \oplus 1}$, where $\oplus 1$ is a bit-wise addition $\!\!\!\mod \!2$.
 See Appendix.~\ref{app:Hamming_weight_conj} for the proof.
 Using Eq.~\eqref{eq:gen_ineq}, a given TLP is therefore necessary for optimal cooling if

 which, given that $(i_M \oplus 1) \cdot \Gamma = \sum^{n}_{l = 1} (i_l \oplus 1 )\gamma_l = \sum^{n}_{l = 1} \gamma_l - \sum_{l} i_l \gamma_l = E_\text{Max} - (i_M \cdot \Gamma)$, where $E_{\rm Max} = \sum_{l=1}^{n} \gamma_l$, simplifies to